 The Corporation will periodically prepare and the Committee shall review the following:

-- A report summarizing the services, or grouping of related services, including invoices for fees, provided by the External Auditor during the current fiscal year, on a year to date basis with comparatives for the prior year;
+- A report summarizing the services, or grouping of related services, provided by the External Auditor during the current fiscal year, on a year to date basis with comparatives for the prior year;

 - A listing of newly pre-approved services since the last regularly scheduled meeting; and

 - An updated projection for the current fiscal year of the estimated annual fees to be paid to the External Auditor, including a listing of anticipated non-audit related services, if the cost thereof is likely to exceed fifty percent (50%) of the total audit and audit-related services fees to the Corporation per annum.

 In each year, the following documents shall be delivered by the External Auditor to the Committee:

 - Engagement Letter (addressed jointly to the Committee and the Chief Financial Officer);